1. Observe and describe a monarch wing.

 Show the magnified

-similes to describe details they see in the image.
+similes to describe details.
 Provide sentence starters to help students make comparisons:

 - The brilliant orange color is like...(glowing embers).

 - The scales overlap like...(layered shingles on a roof).

 - Monarch wing scales look like...(soft flower petals).

 Display images from the wings photo gallery.
 Distribute pre-writing attribute chart.
 Have students work with a partner to brainstorm sensory details to describe colors, shapes, sizes, textures, patterns, and distinctive features/markings.